 Combining EEG Biofeedback for PTSD with Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) is a widely used therapeutic approach for PTSD, focusing on identifying and modifying negative thought patterns and behaviors.
-CBT helps patients develop coping strategies and resilience to manage trauma-related symptoms.
+Thus, CBT helps patients develop coping strategies and resilience to manage trauma-related symptoms.

 Integration of CBT with EEG Biofeedback for PTSD:

 Case Example: A patient undergoing CBT for PTSD due to a car accident experienced high levels of anxiety during exposure therapy.
-Incorporating EEG Biofeedback for PTSD sessions aimed at beta down-training helped reduce his anxiety, allowing him to engage more fully in exposure exercises and achieve better outcomes.
+Incorporating EEG Biofeedback for PTSD sessions aimed at beta down-training helped reduce his stress, allowing him to engage more fully in exposure exercises and achieve better outcomes.

 Integrating EEG Biofeedback for PTSD with Eye Movement Desensitization and Reprocessing (EMDR)